Legendarymaster0/DotFiles-of-WIndows/README.md

 | **AutoHotkey v2** | Scripting Engine | `Core` | [Website](https://www.autohotkey.com/v2/) |
 | **Fastfetch** | System Info | `Visual` | [GitHub](https://github.com/fastfetch-cli/fastfetch) |

+---

 ## 🚀 Wallpaper Engine Fix

 > [!NOTE]
-"Wallpaper Engine animations are fully working in this setup!
-I have bundled a pre-release build from YASB PR #920 that fixes the display scaling bug so you don't have to wait for the official release."
+> Wallpaper Engine animations are fully working in this setup!
+I have bundled a pre-release build from YASB PR #920 that fixes the display scaling bug so you don't have to wait for the official release.

+---

 ## 🛠️ Installation & Setup